Diversity Land Trust

 Could a CLT be set up where lasting affordability, not just land ownership, is the unifying feature, and existing or new housing sponsors were the members?
 To determine feasibility and seek the best input available, Voice announced the formation of an exploratory committee in March 2021 to advise its tenant-controlled board of directors.

-Strategic Planning & Input – In process
+Strategic Planning & Start-Up

-Organizational outreach and meetings of prominent advisors began in the spring, and are continuing through 2021.
-See our video on Making History, articulating a vision for resident and owner services, with a Diversity Land Trust being a new strategy for sustainable racial and economic diversity.
-Learn more about the difference between traditional CLTs and what is proposed in our Diversity Land Trust Overview.
-Questions remain about if Chicago is ready for this kind of land trust, how it should be structured, and, how it might collaborate with various organizations committed to related efforts.
-Check out our web page on Models for Structuring a DLT, and join our contact list for updates and events at DLT@UptownVoice.org.
+See our video on Making History, articulating a vision for resident and owner services, with a Diversity Land Trust for sustainable racial and economic diversity.
+Learn more about the difference between traditional CLTs and the Dovie Thurman Affordable Housing Trust in this Diversity Land Trust Overview and check out our web page on Models for Structuring a DLT.
+Questions remain about if Chicago is ready for this kind of land trust.

 Public Art Mural: 4426 N Clifton, Chicago